 The rich have got dramatically richer, but the promised quid pro quo – that wealth would trickle down to the less well off – has failed to materialise.
-The need for a welfare system safety net is greater than ever: growth has been slower, not faster, since Mrs Thatcher came to power than in the decades before.
-In terms of income per head, the UK remains in much the same position relative to comparable EU member states as it was.
+The need for a welfare system safety net is greater than ever and growth has been slower, not faster, since Mrs Thatcher came to power than in the decades before.
 Tireless efforts to transfer control of publicly funded schools from local authorities and parents to private sector and religious organisations has left the UK second to bottom of the 24 OECD countries in terms of key educational indicators.
-The marketisation of health provision in England has fed an army of private contractors and lobbyists but (according to the OECD) has left the Health Service performing no better in England than in Scotland, where care has continued to be delivered by NHS employees free from the burden of obligatory outside tendering.
-For a nation which built the NHS, the BBC and the best university system in the World to end up putting health care up for auction, forcing local authorities to abandon their role in meeting the need for social housing and leaving the nation dependant on the Chinese state to keep the lights on has nothing to do with good economics – it is folly.
+The marketisation of health provision in England has fed an army of private contractors and lobbyists but has left the Health Service performing no better in England than in Scotland, where care has continued to be delivered free from the burden of obligatory outside tendering.
+For a nation which built the NHS, the BBC and the best university system in the World to end up putting health care up for auction, forcing local authorities to abandon their role in meeting the need for social housing and education and leaving the nation dependent on the Chinese state to keep the lights on has nothing to do with good economics – it is folly.

 An agenda for social justice and prosperity